corda/corda-docs-portal/content/en/tools/archiving-service/archive-library.md

 ## Exporter interface
-Custom exporters can be implemented by extending the `AbstractExporter` class and implementing one or more of the `AttachmentExporter`, `TransactionExporter`, and `QueryableTableExporter` interfaces depending on whether the exporter should export transaction, attachment and/or state table data.
+Custom exporters can be implemented by extending the `AbstractExporter` class and implementing one or more of the `AttachmentExporter`, `TransactionExporter`, and `QueryableExporter` interfaces depending on whether the exporter should export transaction, attachment and/or state table data.

 An exporter that holds resources until its export completes - open output streams,